4 Ways to Cope with Change

 2. Detach from technology

 There is a false sense of connection that comes with technology.
-Our smart phones and computers can help us communicate with others and do many positive things, but in general it also brings a lot of stress and anxiety.
+Our smart phones and computers can help us communicate with others and do many positive things, but in general it also brings a lot of stress.
 The key is to balance the positive with the negative of technology.

 To do that, it’s nice to take routine times away from all technology.
 It might be a good idea to start your morning without the computer or phone and the last hour or so before bed.
 Ideally, you can spend some time in nature while exercising as well.